sourcenetwork/docs.source.network/docs/query-specification/variables.md

 ---
 # Variables

-Variables are used in DefraDB to store both input placeholder values, and interim query results.
-DefraDB makes use of interim queries to allow for query composition, that is, using query results as inputs to other queries.
+Variables are used in DefraDB to store input placeholder values and interim query results.
+DefraDB uses interim queries (query results as inputs to other queries) to allow for query composition.
 This is similar to nested SQL `SELECT` statements.
 Variables can be used in place of string interpolation to create more efficient queries.

 ## Input Variables

 Input variables can be used in place of complex string interpolation to allow for operational simplicity for developers.
-DefraDB will natively handle the string interpolation internally, creating an easy workflow.
-Variables are strongly typed at the time of definition, and queries that are given incorrect variable types will return an error.
+DefraDB natively handles the string interpolation internally, creating an easy workflow.
+Variables are strongly typed at the time of definition.
+Queries that are given incorrect variable types will return an error.
 Variables are defined in the `query` keyword, along with their types, and are indicated by a `$` prefix.

 ```graphql
 query($myVar: Int) {